 As you can imagine, it’s steaming hot when it comes out of the oven.
 After all, it is in a cast iron pan.
 Let it cool 10 to 15 minutes and then enjoy!
 You have to love a dip that has built in dippers!

-This recipe is full of cheesy goodness and is really perfect party food.
+This recipe is full of cheesy goodness and is really perfect party or game day food.
 Other easy appetizers on the blog include baked artichoke squares, maple pecan apple brie bites, and sweet and smokey juicy Lucy BBQ sliders.

 Find Family Around the Table on social media: